tc39/proposal-decorators/PRIVACY_MODEL.md

 Previous documentation used the term "hard private" to explain the guarantees, but that term may lead some to false conclusions.
 Here, we use the term *hidden*, defined as follows:

-> A class element is *hidden* with the syntax `#name`, which makes it inaccessible except to those granted explicit access to it.
+> A class element is *hidden* with the syntax `#name`, which makes it inaccessible (for reads, writes and observing its presence) except to those granted explicit access to it.

 In this proposal, the following mechanisms grant access to hidden elements:
 - Being lexically contained inside the place where the hidden element is defined, e.g., `class { #x; method() { this.#x } }`, the body of `method()` can see `#x`.